pontem-network/aptos-core/developer-docs-site/docs/tutorials/first-transaction.md

 :!: static/sdks/typescript/examples/typescript/transfer_coin.ts section_4
 ```

-Behind the scenes, the `checkBalance` function in `CoinClient` in the SDK queries the CoinStore resource for the AptosCoin and reads the current stored value:
+Behind the scenes, the `checkBalance` function in `CoinClient` in the SDK queries the CoinStore resource for the PontCoin and reads the current stored value:

 ```ts
 :!: static/sdks/typescript/src/coin_client.ts checkBalance